Interstellar Technologies

-Interstellar Technologies, Inc. (インターステラテクノロジズ（株）, Intāsutera Tekunorojizu (kabu)), or IST, is a Japanese private spaceflight company aiming to eventually build a launch vehicle for smallsats under 100 kg.
+Interstellar Technologies, Inc. (インターステラテクノロジズ（株）, Intāsutera Tekunorojizu (kabu)), or IST, is a Japanese private spaceflight company aiming to eventually build a launch vehicle for small satellites under 100 kg.
 It is a rocket spacelaunch company developing the MOMO (also Momo, etc.) sounding rocket and the orbital launch vehicles called ZERO and DECA.
 Interstellar's stated goal is to reduce the cost of access to space.
 Interstellar is attempting to have the first privately developed rocket in Japan to reach space.

 History

 The group that became Interstellar Technologies was created as a hobbyist organization in 1997.
 Interstellar Technologies predecessor company was established in 2003 by Takafumi Horie, who previously founded the ISP Livedoor.
 It was established to develop rockets to launch small satellites.
 It became Interstellar Technologies in 2005 (some sources name the year 2013 as the founding year of Interstellar Technologies).

 In 2017, it became the first Japanese company to launch a privately developed space rocket, though the launch was unsuccessful.
 A subsequent test in 2019 was successful at taking a 20 kg payload on a suborbital trajectory to the edge of space.
 As of 2017, the company planned to develop a rocket by 2020 that would be capable of launching small satellites into orbit.
 As of 2018, the president is Takahiro Inagawa.

 In March 2018, Interstellar entered into a business alliance with Nippon Travel Agency and Space Development Corp.
 In May 2018, Interstellar received an investment of ¥19.8 million from Kushiro Manufacturing.